eagles-project/mam4xx/README.md

   [here](https://kokkos.org/kokkos-core-wiki/get-started/configuration-guide.html#gpu-architectures).
   Specifically, MAM4xx sets `Kokkos_ARCH_${MAM4XX_DEVICE_ARCH}` to configure an appropriate backend.
   **This parameter is only required for standalone MAM4xx configurations.**
-* `MAM4XX_ENABLE_MPI`: Set this flag to enable MAM4xx to use MPI.
-This requires a working set of MPI C and C++ compilers.
 * `MAM4XX_ENABLE_COVERAGE`: Set this flag to have MAM4xx generate code coverage reports.
 This requires [lcov](https://github.com/linux-test-project/lcov) to be installed.
 * `MAM4XX_ENABLE_TESTS`: Set this flag to enable MAM4xx's unit tests.